 - Search for the old domain name and Replace with the new domain name.

 - Select the tables that you want to search in.
-Your posts are located in the table wp_posts, but usually you can safely select all tables.
+Your posts are located in the table that ends on _posts, but usually, you can safely select all tables.

-- Uncheck the box for Run as dry and click Run Search/Replace.
-If you want to do a test run before making changes, leave the box for Run as dry checked.
+- Uncheck the box for Run as dry run and click Run Search/Replace.
+If you want to do a test run before making changes, leave the box for Run as dry run checked.

-In most cases your website is now succesfully moved, including images and links.
-If you still encounter problems, we recommend you to check the WordPress codex for more help.
+Your website should now have successfully been moved, including images and links.
+If you encounter any problems, feel free to contact our support for more help.